MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ### Group calls

-A group call can include a Dynamics 365 Guides user on HoloLens and a Teams desktop user (PC or Mac) or Dynamics 365 Remote Assist mobile user.
+A group call can include a Dynamics 365 Guides user on HoloLens and a Teams user or Dynamics 365 Remote Assist mobile user.

 > [!NOTE]
 > A Teams mobile user cannot annotate in a group call.